RoWaBo/iplay-music-mobile-app/opgave_dokumentation/tasks.md

 # Todo
   - Featured: lazyload content with Intersection Observer API
   - Search on view specific endpoint and print to Song view
-  - Click on album name and link to Player.
-Fetch entire album or playlist on Player.
+  - create gradient on skip buttons

 # Nice to have
   - NavBar current page icon highlight